Unraveling Broccoli Cravings: 5 Surprising Reasons

 How To Tell Whether Food Craving For Broccoli Is For Physical Reasons Or Emotional Eating

 One way to determine whether a food craving is due to physical hunger or emotional eating is to keep a food journal.
-For a week or two, record everything you eat and drink, as well as the circumstances surrounding each meal or snack.
+Record everything you eat and drink for a week and the circumstances surrounding each meal or snack.

 For example, were you feeling stressed when you ate?
-Or were you actually hungry?
-At the end of the week, take a look at your journal and see if you can identify any patterns.
-If you notice that you’re more likely to reach for unhealthy snacks when you’re feeling stressed, for example, then it’s likely that emotional eating is a problem for you.
+Or were you hungry?
+Look at your journal at the end of the week and see if you can identify any patterns.
+If you notice that you’re more likely to reach for unhealthy snacks when you’re feeling stressed, for example, it’s expected that emotional eating is a problem for you.

-However, if you find that you’re craving broccoli specifically when you’re hungry, then it’s probably just a case of your body needing more nutrients.
+However, if you’re craving broccoli specifically when you’re hungry, it’s probably just a case of your body needing more nutrients.
 Either way, keeping a food journal can be a helpful way to become more aware of your eating habits.

 Learn more about the Eating Enlightenment food journal.